martinchg/balanced-unbalanced-classification/README.md

 ## 📝 Project Overview
 This project is developed as part of the **Development Project in Machine Learning**

 The main objective is to implement a **reusable Machine Learning workflow** and apply it to two distinct binary classification datasets to compare performance and handling strategies.
-The project specifically focuses on addressing data quality challenges: **missing values** and **class imbalance**[cite: 109].
+The project specifically focuses on addressing data quality challenges: **missing values** and **class imbalance**.

 ## 📂 Repository Structure
 In accordance with the project requirements, the code is organized as follows: